 “To most people that amount might sound like a huge sum of money,” he says.
 However, “once a seasoned personal injury attorney who works with the plaintiff’s doctors handles the case, and realizes there may be ongoing effects, that value is a pittance for what most lawyers get for the case.”

-“A good plaintiff’s lawyer will not only maximize financial recovery—they will ensure that the injured plaintiff gets the proper medical attention and care,” says Lichtenstein.
-An experienced lawyer will also “take into account how the [brain injury] will impact the person’s ability to make a living in the future [and] how much future follow-up medical care will be needed.”
+“A good plaintiff’s lawyer will not only help maximize financial recovery—they will ensure that the injured plaintiff gets the proper medical attention and care,” says Lichtenstein.
+An experienced lawyer will also “take into account how the brain injury will impact the person’s ability to make a living in the future and how much future follow-up medical care will be needed.”

 Questions for an Attorney